 Mr. Adel Ali Al-Malki joined QNB in 2003 and currently serves as the General Manager, Group Information Technology.
-Prior to joining QNB, Mr. Al-Malki held a variety of information technology roles in organisations and Government within Qatar and has over 18 years of experience in information technology, information security and financial systems.
+Mr. Al-Malki is a board member of QNB ALAHLI in Egypt.
+Prior to joining QNB, Mr. Al-Malki held a variety of information technology roles in organisations and Government within Qatar and has over 19 years of experience in information technology, information security and financial systems.